Ontica/Empiria.Land/README.md

 ﻿# About Empiria Land

-[Empiria Land](http://www.ontica.org/land/) is a suite of powerful solutions that provide information services for land recording offices, cadastral departments and other land management government organizations.
+[Empiria Land](http://www.ontica.org/land/) is a suite of powerful solutions that provide information services for land recording offices, cadastral departments and other land management governmental organizations.

 This repository corresponds to the system's backend just for the Land Recording System.

-The project is based on C# 6.0 and .NET Framework 4.6 and the web API is tailored on ASP .NET Web API 2.1.
+The project is based on C# 6.0 and .NET Framework 4.6.2 and the web API is tailored on ASP .NET Web API 2.2.

 As other Empiria products, this backend runs over [Empiria Framework](https://github.com/Ontica/Empiria.Core) components and, as usual, needs some of the [Empiria Extensions](https://github.com/Ontica/Empiria.Extensions).

-The project can be compiled using Visual Studio 2015 starting with the Community Edition.
+The project can be compiled using Visual Studio 2015 Community Edition.

 # Contents